Category Archives: German Royals

 by Scott Mehl © Unofficial Royalty 2015

-The Marchioness of Milford Haven (as she was titled later in life) is often overlooked in history due to the accomplishments and fame of her family members – two sisters who became Russian royalty and were killed in 1918; a son who became one of the most decorated military heroes in British history; and a grandson who married the future Queen Elizabeth II.
+Princess Victoria of Hesse and by Rhine, Marchioness of Milford Haven is often overlooked in history due to the accomplishments and fame of her family members.
+Two sisters became Russian royalty and were killed during the Russian Revolution, a son became one of the most decorated military heroes in British history, and a grandson married the future Queen Elizabeth II.
 However, Victoria herself is quite fascinating in her own right.

 Princess Alice holding the young Princess Victoria

-On April 27, 1863, in the Green Drawing Room at Windsor Castle, Victoria was christened in the Lutheran faith by the Hessian court chaplain who had come to Windsor for the occasion in the arms of her grandmother and namesake Her godparents were:
+On April 27, 1863, in the Green Drawing Room at Windsor Castle, Victoria was christened in the arms of her grandmother and namesake by the Lutheran Hessian court chaplain who had come to Windsor Castle for the occasion.

 Victoria had six younger siblings: